 The first half of Free Guy is solid, with several great gags and subtle background nods to popular game franchises like Halo or Megaman, which won’t necessarily stand out, except to the most eagle-eyed viewers.
 But in the the film’s latter half, and especially its final act, Free Guy starts dabbling with a whole mess of ideas, including, but not limited to, performative online personas, collective action as a catalyst for systemic change, gun violence in America, a rebuke of toxic online behavior, and regrettably, a deus ex machina resolution powered entirely by highly recognizable licensed IP.

-Free Guy is a weird, frantic comedy, one that opens with a Fortnite airdrop, and holds up the Platonic ideal of video game life as a post-scarcity utopian simulation à la Will Wright’s SimCity, but populated by dinosaurs and centaurs.
+Free Guy is a weird, frantic comedy that opens with a Fortnite airdrop, and holds up the Platonic ideal of video game life as a post-scarcity utopian simulation à la Will Wright’s SimCity, but populated by dinosaurs and centaurs.
 It’s a video game comedy not about any one video game in particular, but about the meaning behind game interactions, and the personal and social connections people form through them.
-It’s also a story about a man blithely stumbling through an existential crisis to reclaim agency over his own life, and inspire others to the same.
+It’s also a story about a man blithely stumbling through an existential crisis to reclaim agency over his own life, and inspire others to do the same.
 Calling it the best video game film to date feels like hyperbole, but it certainly has more heart and humor than its contemporaries.